dan-leo/masters/thesis/v8/3_design.md

 During deep sleep, UE devices typically use only a couple of microamps.

 Using an MX 58HD DMM, one can measure the microamp sleep currents of UE devices.

-Testing the accuracy, 4.501 mA is measured through a 4615 ohm resistor at 21.15V.
+Testing the accuracy of the DMM, 4.501 mA is measured through a 4615 ohm resistor at 21.15V.
 Theoretically it should be 4.582 mA so that gives an error tolerance of 1.82% or ~2%.

 *Todo: measure sleep current of UE devices*